 Should you job hop?

 In general, most of the below are common reasons to leave your job regardless of if the term ‘job hopper’ resonates with you.
-That said, the decision to change your job shouldn’t be taken lightly.
+That said, the decision to switch jobs shouldn’t be taken lightly.

-We’ve taken some of the most common reasons to leave your job below and given some practical tips on how to resolve problems with your job before you resign.
+We’ve taken some of the most common reasons to leave your job below, such as company culture and career goals and given some practical tips on how to resolve problems with your job before you resign.

 What to do if the company culture isn’t right for you.